 There are no upcoming classes.

 learners per class

 If you love history, you will love Middle School History Club!
 Dozens of United States historical topics each week!
 Trivia Games!
 Rap Songs!
 Jeopardy!
 Prizes!
 Debates!
 Public Speaking! and More!
 This class is great for middle school as well as high school students.
 Each class covers major United States topics that occurred during that week in history.
-So topics are always relevant, endless, and students have the opportunity to participate in numerous historical contests, events, and tournaments celebrating these historical events.
-Students learn and practice...
+So topics are always relevant, endless, and students have the opportunity to participate in numerous historical game celebrating these...

 1. Students will improve their understanding of United States History.
 Each week, dozens of topics will be addressed and constantly reviewed throughout the class.
 2. Independent Reading Each week during the school year, students receive a reading on current and historical events, geography, vocabulary and more.
 We will have a short 3 minute quiz on this at the beginning of each class.
 3. Vocabulary Our reading has vocabulary lists, activities and assessments.
 Students can create their own dictionary of unfamiliar words; they can add to their log each day with each edition.
-4. Public Speaking and Debate Skills Each Week students will submit a weekly speech/debate topic.
-There will be an opportunity to ask and answer questions, debate and vote.

 Students should come to class with a brief historical topic, question or event to share and practice public speaking and presentation skills.

 Each student will receive a weekly Current and Historical Events reading during the school year.
 During the summer, the student publications are on break.

 Hi Everyone!
 I have been involved in speech and debate as a student and educator my entire life.
 I learned more on my Speech and Debate Club than all my high school, college and law school classes combined.
 I joined the Speech and Debate Team at...

 More to Explore